LRDP: Frequently Asked Questions (FAQ)

 What environmental requirements are associated with an LRDP?

 UC campuses are required to prepare an Environmental Impact Report (EIR) pursuant to the California Environmental Quality Act (CEQA) for their Long Range Development Plans (LRDP).
-UC Berkeley will prepare an EIR that will analyze the potential environmental impacts of the development proposed in the updated LRDP to support the strategic plan and campus master plan.

 How is the Long Range Development Plan related to the Campus Master Plan?